tc39/proposal-record-tuple/README.md

 #### Forbidden cases

-As stated before Record & Tuple ar edeeply immutable: attempting to insert an object in them will result in a TypeError:
+As stated before Record & Tuple are deeply immutable: attempting to insert an object in them will result in a TypeError:

 ```js
 const instance = new MyClass();